ConwayC1987/Portfolio-1/README.md

 ***

 ## 5. Troubleshooting
-I had a problem with the index/home page when the screen size was reduced, the problem was something really simple but took days to solve.
-Solution was getting rid of the height measurement from the div the above.
+I had a problem with the index/home page when the screen size was reduced, the footer was staying in the middle of screen the problem was something really simple but took days to solve.
+Solution was getting rid of the height measurement from the div the above the footer.

 ![Problem with the footer](/assets/images/footer-problem.jpg "Footer stuck in the middle of the screen")